 The Nakasendo Trail is also sometimes known as the Kisokaido and the most popular part of the route winds its way through the Kiso Valley.

-Walking the Nakasendo trail on your own is entirely possible, although this entire route will take 12 days and you may wish to organize through private guides, which you can do here.
+Walking the Nakasendo trail on your own is entirely possible, although this entire route will take 12 days and you may wish to organize through private guides.
 Hiking through the Kiso valley for 3-5 days is the most popular way to see this ancient route.

 Nakasendo Trail Maps and Guides